-A study in 2006 also tested the idea of comparing a manual sleep diary with an actigraph sleep tracker.
+A study by Tang and Harvey in 2006 also tested the idea of comparing a manual sleep diary with an actigraph sleep tracker.
 They found positive results with this technique, but again, it worked best with professional guidance.

 Even though both a sleep diary and sleep tracker can be easily obtained, it would take dedication on behalf of the patient.
 And faith that the tracker is accurate – an issue that’s hotly debated.

 Perhaps a more practical solution for the individual is to work on underlying factors like anxiety and tension.
 Tackling anxiety is something anyone can try, either with professional help or self-help.

 Just knowing more about this form of insomnia helped me a great deal.
 As did accepting that I’m prone to worrying and excessive rumination.

 Some of the practical things I do to help are:

 - I have no clock in the bedroom.
 My phone is my alarm, and I switch it off at night, as the alarm will turn it on again.